marcussacana/StringReloads/Help/Readme.txt

 -"MoveWindow" Hook the MoveWindow to show the Intro

 At Hook
--"AutoEngineHook" Try Detect the game engine and Auto-Install the SRL Engine in the game (Supported Engines: SoftPal) -"LoadLibraryFix" Hook the LoadLibrary to redirect the wrapper dll to the retail dll (Use if the game crash when using the SRL as wrapper)
+-"AutoEngineHook" Try Detect the game engine and Auto-Install the SRL Engine in the game (Supported Engines: SoftPal; AdvHD) -"LoadLibraryFix" Hook the LoadLibrary to redirect the wrapper dll to the retail dll (Use if the game crash when using the SRL as wrapper)
 -"CreateFile" Hook the game file reading and allow he read files from the SRL worspace or a directory called "Patch" -"UndoChars" Undo the char reload in the MultiByteToWideChar, TextOut and ExtTextOut hooks